andreabenini/FatBottomedBoard/hardware/README.md

 **Note**
 - keyboard-frame.png and poster-*.png files are just the temp result of keyboard-frame.eps, the could safely removed from here if needed
 - **posterize.sh** splits `keyboard-frame.png` in pieces (`poster-*.png`) so they can be safely printed with 1:1 scale on common A4/US_Letter sheets
+- QMK keyboard firmware builder is way better than TMK counterpart, use it to define wirings and create C defines and `KEYMAP()` proper mappings.
+Later on you might adapt generated code to TMK firmware.
+Just take a look at `kb.h` and `kb.c` generated files.
+  **qmk.config.json** was generated from https://kbfirmware.com/, you might use it again and return to that site to load configuration and alter it if needed.

 **Links**